joboccara/pipes/README.md

 ## End pipes

-### `custom`
+### `for_each`

-`custom` takes a function (or function object) that sends to the data it receives to that function.
+`for_each` takes a function (or function object) that sends to the data it receives to that function.
 One of its usages is to give legacy code that does not use STL containers access to STL algorithms:

 ```cpp
 std::vector<int> input = {1, 2, 3, 4, 5, 6, 7 ,8, 9, 10};